Global Vaccination Summit: Questions & Answers

 What are the EU recent actions regarding vaccination?

-- This includes the development of a common vaccination card, the support to research and innovation for the development of new vaccines or the establishment of a European Vaccination Information Sharing System.
+- This includes the development of a common vaccination card, the support to research and innovation for the development of new vaccines, and the establishment of a European Vaccination Information Sharing System.

 Published by Precision Vaccinations